 Hi friends and family, Madeline is battling ovarian cancer.
-She had a fast-growing mass in her abdomen that had tripled in size in the last few months to about 6 inches in diameter.
-She had pain and discomfort for months, but her condition was misdiagnosed.
+When finally diagnosed in August 2017, she had a fast-growing mass in her abdomen that had tripled in size in the last few months to about 6 inches in diameter.
+She'd had pain and discomfort for 8 months, but her condition was misdiagnosed.
 Once the right doctor (Dr. Dilgeet Singh, a female gynecological oncologist surgeon who is fabulous) got involved on 8/24/17, the system started moving VERY quickly.
 She had surgery on Monday 8/28/17, was in the hospital for 6 nights, and went home on Sunday 9/3.
-She contracted a couple of very bad infections that walloped her for weeks after discharge, but is better as of 9/22/17.
-Mad has stage 3C Serous Ovarian Cancer.
+She contracted a couple of very bad infections that walloped her for weeks after discharge, but fought through those.
+Mad has stage 3C (it’s now Stage 4) Serous Ovarian Cancer.
 The tumor was softball-sized and there was some cancer on her colon that they zapped with a laser.
 They removed most infected lymph nodes but not all.
-The remaining ones are high up in her abdominal area, wrapped around blood vessels and un-removable.
-They think this cancer doubles in size every 2-4 weeks, so it is aggressive, but the doctors hope that chemo, directly into her blood stream, will zap them.
-Chemo will start on 9/28/17 and last ~6 months: six 3-week cycles.
-Dr Singh has said there's an 85% chance of remission for 6 months to 2 years, maybe longer (considered cured at 5 yrs).
-Mad will lose her hair.
-If you are looking for ways to support Madeline, she will need help through the chemo treatments, and there is also a GoFundMe site linked here if you're inclined to make a financial donation.
-Madeline's income comes exclusively from her tutoring and swim lesson business, so financial support is extremely appreciated.
-Madeline looks beautiful and is at peace with this journey, for now, whatever the future holds.
-She is fighting hard and appreciates your love, care and support more than anything.
-Update on 8/24/18: Madeline's chemo ended up going through 5/4/18, and since then she has hadinfusions of a drug called Avastin every 3 weeks.
-She lost her hair last year and it's been busy growing back, as she has been busy getting back to life and strength and normal routines.
-Read recent updates for more information.
-It's been one heck of a year!
+The remaining ones were high up in her abdominal area, wrapped around blood vessels and un-removable.
+They think this cancer doubles in size every 2-4 weeks, so it is aggressive, but the doctors expressed hope that chemo, directly into her blood stream, would zap them.
+Dr Singh said there is, in a case like Madeline's, an 85% chance of remission for 6 months to 2 years, maybe longer.
+(It is considered cured at 5 years.)
+Chemo started on 9/28/17 and continued until 5/4/18.
+Mad lost her hair and it is still short and growing back.
+After chemo, she had infusions of a drug called Avastin every 3 weeks, for the next 5 months.
+In October 2018, chemo started again because the cancer was growing back.
+In February 2019, with a determination that the now Stage 4 cancer was winning, she started a Phase 2 Clinical Trial through NIH, with a drug called Prexasertib (Prex).
+She currently gets infusions every 2 weeks.
+Unfortunately, they are completely walloping her and this is the hardest part of the fight so far.
+She is exhausted all the time, and has multiple painful and life-impacting complications.
+If you are looking for ways to support Madeline, she needs help every other Monday for the day-long Prex treatments, but she really needs help all the time.
+She needs meals l (her appetite and food-appeal are currently greatly impacted ), errands run, and help with doctor appointments and other tasks.
+She benefits a lot from companionship, in person or through any other means of communication.
+There is also a GoFundMe site linked on this site if you're inclined to make a financial donation.
+Madeline's income comes exclusively from her tutoring business, which still gives her the greatest joy (it is the best medicine out there), but has also been seriously impacted lately.
+So financial support is extremely appreciated.
+Madeline looks beautiful and has generally been at peace through this journey, though that has been challenged lately.
+She is fighting hard -- often by herself -- and appreciates your love, care and support more than anything.
+Thank you to all who have supported her in so many ways through this long journey.